 Growing wildflowers is an easy way to provide for pollinators while adding gorgeous color to your garden, and they’re also rich in meaning and symbolism.
-Although wildflowers are adaptable, planting them at the right time yields the best results.
+Although wildflowers are adaptable, planting them at the right time yields the best results, in my experience.
 In this article, we’ll explain the best times of year to plant wildflowers.

 What’s the Best Time of Year to Plant Wildflowers?

 Spring is an ideal time to plant most types of wildflowers, especially annuals.
 You can also plant wildflowers during the fall, especially if you live in a warm climate.
 Some biennial wildflowers do best when planted during the summer.
 Winter is the only time of year when you shouldn’t sow or plant wildflowers.